 - Worth knowing – You can take out an additional card free of charge for your partner or family member, provided they are above 18 years of age.
-Be aware that you cannot transfer balances from other cards in the HSBC Group, including first direct, M&S Financial Services and John Lewis Financial Services.
-Added to that, you are not eligible to apply for this card is you have had an HSBC credit card in the last six months.
+Be aware that you cannot transfer balances from other cards in the HSBC Group, including first direct, M&S Financial Services, and John Lewis Financial Services.
+Added to that, you are not eligible to apply for this card if you have had an HSBC credit card in the last six months.

 What could be improved?